-This course provides an overview of Mary in Liturgy for the purpose of understanding how the Church celebrates the mysteries of Jesus Christ with the Blessed Virgin Mary and how she lives in communion with the Triune God and participates in the salvation plan for all humanity as the Mother of God the Son, Mother of the Church, and Type of the Church.
-Special attention will be given to: Mary as Type of the Church according to Sacred Scripture and Sacred Tradition, the seasonal cycles of the liturgical year, the Marian feasts and other Marian devotions.
+This course provides an overview of Mary in the Liturgy for the purpose of understanding how the Church celebrates the mysteries of Jesus Christ with the Blessed Virgin Mary and how she lives in communion with the Triune God and participates in God's plan of salvation for all humanity as the Mother of the Son of God, Mother of the Church, and Type of the Church.
+Special attention will be given to: Sacred Scripture and Sacred Tradition, the seasonal cycles of the liturgical year, and the Marian feasts.
 Art, music and history will be integrated into the classes to enrich the student's experience of Marian liturgy.